PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 application.
 I am building startup applications.
 I don't care about computer performance, if my applications are overloaded, that is a great problem to have.
 I can then optimize things.
 Above all else, I care about speed and cost of development.
-Related to that is software flexiility.
+Related to that is software flexibility.

 ### Zopache

 Sadly Grok lacks a TTW development environment, so I built one.
-Zopache.com is a Javascript IDE which I bult on top of the ZODB using Grok.
+Zopache.com is a Javascript IDE which I built on top of the ZODB using Grok.
 ZODB developers might call it a TTW development platform.

 Basic Zopache objects include HTML, CSS, Javascript, Python Scripts,